-Contact your doctor immediately if you experience unexplained muscle pain, tenderness or weakness.
-This is because on rare occasions, muscle problems can be serious, including muscle breakdown resulting in kidney damage and very rare deaths have occurred.
+Contact your doctor immediately if you experience unexplained muscle pain, tenderness, or weakness.
+This is because on rare occasions, muscle problems can be serious, including muscle breakdown resulting in kidney damage; and very rare deaths have occurred.

-The risk of muscle breakdown is greater at higher doses of Simvastatin Krka, particularly the 80-mg dose.
+The risk of muscle breakdown is greater at higher doses of Simvastatin, particularly the 80 mg dose.
 The risk of muscle breakdown is also greater in certain patients.

 Talk with your doctor if any of the following applies:

-- you consume large amounts of alcohol
+- you consume large amounts of alcohol,

-- you have kidney problems
+- you have kidney problems,

-- you have thyroid problems
+- you have thyroid problems,

-- you are 65 years or older
+- you are more than 65 years old,

-- you are female
+- you are female,

-- you have ever had muscle problems during treatment with cholesterol-lowering medicines called "statins" or fibrates
+- you have ever had muscle problems during treatment with cholesterol-lowering medicines called "statins" or fibrates,

-- you or a close family member have a hereditary muscle disorder.
+- you or close family members have a hereditary muscle disorder.